Archive

 Facts About The Thermosphere

-It may be one of the outermost layers of the Earth's atmosphere, but the importance of the thermosphere must not be underestimated.
+Although it is one of the outermost layers of the Earth's atmosphere, the importance of the thermosphere cannot be underestimated.
 We take a closer look at this atmospheric layer and its characteristics.

 The thermosphere is one of Earth's five atmospheric layers, situated above the mesosphere and below the exosphere at an altitude of approximately 90 km or 56 miles, extending to 1000 km or 621 miles.
 It is the hottest atmospheric layer and the part of the atmosphere where the Aurora Borealis occur.